-Enter the total amount of energy applied to the object, the change in temperature of that object, and mass of the object to calculate the specific heat.
+Enter the total amount of energy applied to the object, the change in temperature of that object, and the mass of the object to calculate the specific heat.

 Specific Heat Formula